 Salome is the only biblical figure of whom we have a portrait, as there are silver coins that depict her face.
 Even in its current concert version, Richard Strauss’s full-length opera in one act is rated R due to it being a case of qualified necrophilia.
-Oscar Wilde wrote the play in French while in exile, and its effects are multiplied with the tools used by Strauss, which focus on Salomé instead of the weak-willed Herodes, Tetrach of Judea.
-The Lithuanian Vida Miknevičiūtė will sing the title role, whose career is taking off with astronomical speed.
-The orchestra will be conducted by Michael Boder who has been a guest of the Opera a number of times: in the spring of 2017, he enjoyed great success with Strauss’s other famous piece, Elektra, right before the Opera closed.
+Oscar Wilde wrote the play in French while in exile, and its effects are multiplied with the tools used by Strauss, which focus on Salome instead of the weak-willed Herodes, Tetrach of Judea.
+The new theatrical production is being prepared as a concert performance meant for autumn 2020, for the time of the International Eucharistic Congress.
+The set even utilises the results of the research conducted by Egyptologist Gyözö Vörös in Jordan, as it was the Hungarian scientist who found the tetrarch’s palace on Machaerus.
+The Lithuanian Vida Miknevičiūtė will sing the titular role, whose career is taking off with astronomical speed.